New Requirements for BC Private Companies

 Separate transparency obligations apply to federal companies.
 There are some important differences between the federal and British Columbia laws.
 You can find out more about the federal obligations here.

-Each private company in British Columbia will need to take reasonable steps to maintain a transparency register that contains the following information regarding each Significant Individual:
+Each private company in British Columbia will need to take reasonable steps to maintain a transparency register in BC that contains the following information regarding each Significant Individual:

 - full name, date of birth and last known address;